"I've got nothing to hide!"

 Actually, you do...

 Your money, for one.
 Ever heard of personalised pricing?
 Anyone who's purchased flights on the internet has seen this.
-Sites will clock that you're returning to view a flight and will crank up the price.
+Sites that gather data about you can manipulate the price based on what they think you will pay.

 You've got nothing to show!